- Dit event is volledig in het Engels -

-We will show you how broad the field of systems control can be.
-From unpredictable human interaction with razor sharp drones to the architecture of complex high-tech systems.
-We will explore the system design choices that Sioux engineers Ruben Kwant and Stijn Groen faced in preparation of the King’s Day performance.
+Human beings are unpredictable by nature.
+Combine one singer, two dancers and twelve drones with razor sharp blades, add an audience of millions - including the King - and now you have a grasp of the challenge that Sioux engineers Ruben Kwant and Stijn Groen were up against earlier this year.
+We will explore the system design choices that they faced in preparation of the King’s Day performance.
 They will explain how they dealt with the uncertainties of the untight control that is so much part of working with drones.

-TU/e prof. Bert de Vries of BIASlab will then take us into the future of AI and how it can support the high-tech industry.
+After that, we will dive into how AI can support the industry in architecting high-tech systems.
+TU/e prof. Bert de Vries of BIASlab will give us a short glimpse of what the future has in store for us.
 By using neuro-inspired techniques, we can use our beloved systems models and efficiently add self-learning mechanisms: introducing Bayesian learning.
-Unlike the current trends in deep learning this gives rise to a new AI that can be deployed in real-time systems and in the smallest devices.
+This new AI is based on system models that no longer claim to know it better than reality but rather form their own opinion about their understanding of the world.
+And from that, improve themselves.
+Unlike the current trends in deep learning - resource hungry and intrinsically not understandable - this gives rise to a new AI that can be deployed in real-time systems and in the smallest devices.

-Sioux tech director Bas van der Linden will put this new Bayesian hype in an industrial perspective.
-He will discuss which steps we need to take to incorporate the Bayesian methods into architectures of high-tech systems.
-Giving us the power to expand our material and production methods, let machines self-monitor, reduce complexity and increase precision.
+Sioux tech director Bas van der Linden puts this new Bayesian hype in an industrial perspective.
+He discussed, how AI is currently implemented in high-tech systems and which steps we need to take to incorporate the Bayesian methods into architectures of high-tech systems.
+Allowing us to expand our material and production methods, let machines self-monitor, reduce complexity and increase precision.
+These new models will enable us to push the physical boundaries that we are running into.